Billing / Invoice Information

 - False or inflated information supplied by job applicants is frequently in the news.
 Some estimates are that 30% to 40% of all job applications and resumes include some false or inflated facts.
 Such reports make employers wary of accepting anyone’s word at face value.

 Accurate Background takes all the necessary steps to ensure that setting up a screening program with us is quick and efficient.
 Your Sales Representative, Account Manager and the Accurate Background Implementation Team are there to walk you through the entire account set up process.

 Also, we recommend that you consult with your legal counsel about creating a background screening policy outlining your organization’s specific hiring guidelines and requirements.

 We make every effort to avoid unnecessary delays in completing your background check requests.
 There are certain situations where information is delayed for reasons beyond our control, such as:

 - Natural disasters resulting in court closures and/or power outages, or

-- Unexpected court clerk delays in pulling a file
+- Unexpected court clerk delays

 At any point, you can check the status of an order.
 If any item is incomplete, you can check the reason for the delay by accessing your online account.
 Some of the reasons for a delay include: